How To Write A Blog Post That Is Read

 There is nothing more frustrating than going to your favorite blog only to find that halfway through the blog they completely go off track and change the topic.
 Give your readers what they came for and stay on topic.

-How To Write A Blog Post – Keep It Simple Sweetie
+Keep It Simple Sweetie

 Every good article on your blog should have three parts.
 If you want to know how to write a good blog post that is well structured, then follow these easy steps: The introduction which tells your audience about today’s topic.
 The main body of the article which fills them in on the topic, and the closing which sums it all up.
 Paragraphs should be short and sweet and to the point.
 Each paragraph should have three to seven sentences total.
 Good blog posts are on average 250 to 500 words.
 If your blog post will be longer, break it up into Part I, Part II etc. This works well as it keeps readers coming back for more, and it keeps the post from being so long that people turn away from it.